The Math of Runaway Warming

 — — — — — —

 18 July 2013, version 1.63.
-Here are links going directly to the various section headings: Two kinds of “more” • Ocean and ice • Nonlinearity • Delays • Tipping points • Feedback • Geo-engineering • Sociology
+Here are links going directly to the various section headings: Two kinds of “more” • Ocean and ice • Nonlinearity • Delays • Tipping points • Feedback (and exponential growth) • Geo-engineering • Sociology